Without a doubt, one of the most overlooked strategies to burn fat, balance hormones, and recharge energy, is to get natural sunlight.

 Vitamin D does multiple actions in the body, including the following:

 - Vitamin D levels above 50 ng/ml are associated with increased adiponectin levels.
-Adiponectin is one of your hormones that keeps you lean.
+Adiponectin is one of your hormones that keep you lean.
 Having adequate levels, means you are less likely to be obese.
-It’s also is a sign that your hunger/satiety hormone (leptin) is signalling properly and that you are Leptin Sensitive.
+It’s also is a sign that your hunger/satiety hormone (leptin) is signaling properly and that you are Leptin Sensitive.
 For those still struggling to lose more than 15 lbs, getting Leptin Sensitive is KEY.
-To know if you are resistant to Leptin’s signalling, go to ‘Does this sound like you’ and take the Leptin Resistance Quiz
+To know if you are resistant to Leptin’s signaling, go to ‘Does this sound like you’ and take the Leptin Resistance Quiz

-While natural sunlight’s role in our own production of vitamin D is essential for optimal health the healing properties of the sun goes far beyond its role in the production of vitamin D……..
+While natural sunlight’s role in our own production of vitamin D is essential for optimal health the healing properties of the sun go far beyond its role in the production of vitamin D……..

 The sun, your eyes and it’s link to hormonal balance

-Not only does the body capture the sun’s photons to produce energy through the mitochondria, the sun’s healing benefits are captured by your eyes too.
+Not only does the body capture the sun’s photons to produce energy through the mitochondria, but the sun’s healing benefits are also captured by your eyes too.

-The sun, your skin and it link to increased energy
+The sun, your skin and its links to increased energy

 Think of your skin as solar panels.
 When you are outside and the sun is shining directly on your bare skin, a powerful chain reaction occurs that powers up the energy centers in your cells (the mitochondria).